 As an active recitalist, he has had numerous opportunities to perform with distinguished organizations.
 His recent recital, Aria Night sponsored by the MIT Center for Transportation & Logistics gave the audience an opportunity to learn and enjoy a collection of arias from some of the world’s most popular operas while relating the storylines to their own lives through spoken word.
-He will produce his next recital as an all-Japanese repertoire at the historic Arlington Street Church in Boston.
+He also co-produced a recital as an all-Japanese repertoire at the historic Arlington Street Church in Boston.

 Mr. Komagata also has a great passion for contemporary music and has worked with renowned contemporary composers.
-He recently performed the role of Mr. Foster in Timothy Peterson’s The Séance with the Harford Opera Theater and the role of Friend in a virtual production of Felix Jarrar’s opera The Fall of the House of Usher.
+He recently performed the role of Mr. Foster in Timothy Peterson’s The Séance with the Harford Opera Theater and the role of Friend in a virtual production of Felix Jarrar’s The Fall of the House of Usher.

 Taka holds a Graduate Performance Diploma in Opera Performance (‘19) and a Master of Music in Vocal Performance at Longy School of Music of Bard College (‘18), studying under Carol Mastrodomenico; a Certificate of Merit in Voice at New England Conservatory of Music (‘16); and a Bachelor of Science in Business Administration at Hawaii Pacific University (‘15).
 He was a finalist of Longy School of Music of Bard College Honors Competition (‘19) and received third prize in the Yokohama International Music Competition (‘16).